amithraj1823/amithraj-fpga-repository/uart/README.md

 # vsd_squadron_minifpga_4
-A Verilog project for acquiring sensor data and transmitting it via UART.
+A Verilog project for transmitting data via UART.
+It includes code and demo video as well.